armory/docs/content/en/cd-as-a-service/tasks/tenants/add-tenants.md

 ## Example

-In the following example, you create tenants for each of your applications.
+In the following example, you create tenants for two applications and a sandbox.

 1. Create a file called `config.yaml`.
 1. Add the following content: